amd/Quark/examples/torch/language_modeling/llm_eval/example_quark_torch_llm_eval.rst

 ---------------

 1. Ensure that Quark package is installed in your conda environment
-2. Install additional requirements for evalautions from:
+2. Install additional requirements for evaluation from:

 .. code:: bash